FertileMule/pymunk/README.txt

 How to Use
 ----------

-pymunk ships with a number of demos in the examples directory, and the API documentation.
-There is also a few tutorials on the googlecode page and in the (shared) forum.
+pymunk ships with a number of demos in the examples directory, and its
+complete documentation including API Reference.

 If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit and 64 bit are included) you will have to